NickRRomero/SeniorProject/README.md

 ## Building

-These are some of the necessary tools and steps that you will need to build the Customized Access to Content Android application on your own machine.
+These are some of the necessary tools that you will need to build the Customized Access to Content Android application on your own machine.
 These steps will work with Windows, macOS, and Linux.